Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture up to one-third of the total.
+One urinal counts as one fixture and may not exceed one-third of the total fixtures.

 Large-Crew Step